Top 10 Snowboard Parks in Norway

 Hafjell is a large and complete alpine ski centre with a varied selection of runs.
 The centre is located 15 kilometres from Lillehammer.

 Rauland offers three alpine ski resorts, 150 kilometers of cross-country tracks and fun winter activities such as tobogganing.

 Norefjell, only a 90-minute drive from Oslo, is the high mountain area closest to the Norwegian capital.
 It also boasts Scandinavia's highest drop.

-Family-friendly Trysil is one of the largest and most varied ski destinations in Norway, with 66 slopes and 31 lifts.
+Family-friendly Trysil is one of the largest and most varied ski destinations in Norway, with a great many slopes and ski lifts.

 Geilo offers a selection of family-friendly slopes, some of which are floodlit at night.
-There are 341 miles of prepared cross-country trails.
+Hundreds of kilometres of cross-country trails await.

 Hemsedal is one of the top ski resorts in Northern Europe.
-Snow conditions are stable here, and the resort boasts 24 lifts and 52 slopes.
+Snow conditions are stable, and the resort boasts plenty of ski lifts and slopes.